 Indians no longer require visas to visit Brazil

+Indian citizens will no longer require a visa to visit Brazil, said the President of the South American nation, Jair Bolsonaro, on Thursday.
 Bolsonaro, who is currently on an official visit to China, said that his government will drop the requirement for a visa for Chinese and Indian tourists or businesspeople visiting Brazil, according to Reuters.
+Here are more details.

 Bolsonaro to reduce visa requirements for developed nations